jecki/DHParser/documentation_src/manuals/05_testing.rst

 whether you have thought of every detail before writing down the specification.
 You just start coding the grammar and worry about the details later as you add more and more tests.

+Top-Down and bottom-up-development are to different but supplementary strategies for incremental development.
+There is no rule when to use which of these approaches.
+Rather, one will switch between these approaches in the course of the grammar development as appropriate.
+The bottom-up approach is a bit simpler in so far as it does not require summary- or scaffolding-parsers to skip parts of a document for which the grammar has not yet been spelled out.

 In connection with the bottom-up and top-down development-strategies test-driven grammar-development allows for "rapid prototyping" of